brutus/wtforms-html5/README.md

 ## Supported Auto–Attributes

 -   **required**

     Is set if the field has the _required_ flag set.
 This happens i.e. if you use the _DataRequired_ or _InputRequired_ validator.
 The `required` attribute is used by browsers to indicate a required field (and most browsers won't activate the forms action unless all required fields have content).

 -   **invalid**

     If the field got any validation errors, the CSS class _invalid_ is added.
 The `invalid` class is also set by browsers, if they detect errors on a field.
-  This validation errors detected by your code, are then by default styled in the same way as browser generated errors.
+    The validation errors detected by your code, are then by default styled in the same way as browser generated errors.

 -   **min** / **max** and **minlength** / **maxlength**

     If either _Length_ or _NumberRange_ is used as a validator to set minimal and / or maximal values, the corresponding INPUT attribute is set (based on which validator is used).
 This allows for browser based validation of the values.

 -   **title**

     If no _title_ is provided for a field, the _description_ (if one is set) is used for the `title` attribute.

 ## Example